amitmel/gettingdataproject/Codebook.md

 The tidy data set has following variables

 ###Activities
-The WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING activities performed by the 30 subjects.
+The Activities variable contains the WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING activities performed by the 30 subjects.
 The variable is of class character</br>
-$ act_name                                     : chr  "LAYING" "LAYING" "LAYING" "LAYING" ...</br>
+act_name                                    </br>

 ### Subjects
- The 30 subjects who carried out the activities.
-The variable is of class integer</br>
+ This variable has the 30 subjects who carried out the activities.
+The variable is of class integer and has values from 1 to 30</br>
- $ subject                                      : int  1 2 3 4 5 6 7 8 9 10 ...</br>
+ subject                                     </br>

 ### Measurement variables
- The average of the various measurements that were taken.
-This includes only the Mean and Standard deviation related variables.
+ There are 66 measurement variables given below.
+They represent the averages of the various mean and standard deviations measurements that were measured in the experiment.
+All the variables are of class numeric. </br>
  The variables names,their types and sample values are given below.
  </br>